 • Develop skills and independence in a widening range of environments.

 • Make learning more engaging and relevant to young people.

 • Develop active citizens and stewards of the environment.

 • Provide opportunities for informal learning through play.

 • Develop the ability to deal with uncertainty.

 • Provide challenge and the opportunity to take acceptable levels of risk.

 Giving young people responsibility for achieving these outcomes helps them to learn from their successes and failures.
 Learning outside the classroom provides support for many different curriculum areas.
 For example, all young people have an entitlement to do fieldwork as part of their geographical studies.
 Linked to the curriculum, these activities provide direct and relevant experiences that deepen and enrich learning.

-If you would like to challenge your students and broaden their experiential learning, get in touch with the team at EA School Tours to discuss what options may suit your school.
+If you would like to challenge your students and broaden their experiential learning, get in touch with the team at Educating Adventures to discuss what options may suit your school.
 Email us at email@example.com